Topener/staballoy/README.md

 # Missing features / bugs / questions?
 For missing features and bugs, please submit a ticket, or even better submit a Pull Request.

 If you have any questions, just contact me on [TiSlack](http://tislack.org).
 My name there is @Wraldpyk.
+There also is a `#staballoy` channel.

 Want to support my work?
-Consider supporting me on [Patreon](https://www.patreon.com/wraldpyk), or send a donation my way via the PayPal button on [TiSlack.org](http://tislack.org).
+Send a donation my way via the PayPal button on [TiSlack.org](http://tislack.org).
 Any support is appreciated.

 ## Changelog
 - **0.3.0** - (20180711) Added 2-way binding and deep-binding.